Business Administration M.B.A.

 Applicants may ask that the GMAT be waived under certain circumstances.

 Applicants may be approved for provisional admission if all criteria are not met to gain regular admission.
-Provisional students must earn grades of "B" or higher on their first nine (9) credits of course work after admission and must meet any other stipulations outlined by the admissions committee to be converted to regular status.
+Provisional students must earn grades of "B" or higher on their first nine (9) credit hours of course work after admission and must meet any other stipulations outlined by the admissions committee to be converted to regular status.